The Problem

 Inspiration

-Some commercially available products do exist — but they’re expensive (typically $20,000+).
+Some commercially available solutions do exist — but they’re expensive (typically $20,000+).
 They also tend to be gasoline powered, and I really want to extend my knowledge of electric drivetrains, lithium-ion batteries, and robotic navigation.

 The Ferocarrier is probably the closest thing to what I have in mind — a tracked utility carrier with a flat bed, designed for job site work.
 Low, wide, stable, but with limited ground clearance.

 The Muck Truck is another one I looked at.
 It’s a walk-behind dumper, 4WD, designed for moving material across sites where a wheelbarrow won’t cut it.
-But it requires an operator walking behind it the whole time, and I’m not sure it would handle the our rocky terrain very well.
+But it requires an operator walking behind it the whole time, and I’m not sure it would handle our rocky terrain very well.
 It’s also quite expensive, and finding a dealer that carrys the electric version has been challenging in our area.

 And then there are mini skid steers and mini excavators — versatile, powerful, genuinely capable on rough ground.
 But they’re large, require a trailer to transport, and are overkill for what I need.
 I want something that fits in the back of a Model Y.